 Hard Water Can be Softened

-While Mother Nature is responsible for the hardness of your water, you can take steps to correct the situation.
-Boiling accomplishes the same thing as evaporation — separating the water from the minerals, which are left behind.
+While Mother Nature is responsible for the hardness of your water, Boiling accomplishes the same thing as evaporation — separating the water from the minerals, which are left behind.
 However, boiling is not a practical softening method for household water.
 And it won’t work if your water contains gypsum or calcium sulfate.
 In that case, your water is considered “permanently hard.”

 That’s where chemical softening processes come into play.
 Most household water softeners are salt-based.
 Installing a water softener can do wonders to improve your water and relieve your frustration, too.